Cooperative Research and Single IRB (sIRB) Review

 This guide provides information for University of Illinois researchers who are collaborating with co-investigators/research team members who are affiliated with other institutions or are independent investigators.
 For collaborative human subjects research, one of the following will hold true:

-- If the person or persons you are collaborating with are not affiliated with an institution that has an FWA (Federalwide Assurance) with the DHHS Office for Human Research Protections (OHRP) , they may be listed on your application and conduct human subjects research after signing a Collaborating Investigator Agreement (CIA) (See section A below) that the University of Illinois Office for the Protection of Research Subjects (OPRS) prepares and sends to them.
-The purpose of the Collaborating Investigator Agreement is to ensure that the collaborating investigator agrees to conduct research activities in accordance with University of Illinois policy and federal regulations.
-Information about these agreements is presented below.
+- If the person or persons you are collaborating with are not affiliated with an institution that has an active Federalwide Assurance (FWA) with the Department of Health and Human Services Office for Human Research Protections (OHRP), they may be listed on your application and conduct human subjects research after signing a Collaborating Investigator Agreement (CIA).
+The purpose of the CIA is to ensure the collaborating investigator agrees to conduct research activities in accordance with University of Illinois policy and federal regulations.
+Information about these agreements is provided below in Section A.

 A- Collaborating Investigator Agreements

 A Collaborating Investigator Agreement allows an institution such as University of Illinois that has a Federalwide Assurance with OHRP to extend the applicability of its FWA to cover collaborating investigators who do not work at an institution with an FWA.

 These are the steps involved with establishing a Collaborating Investigator Agreement:

 - First add the person’s contact and CITI training information to your Research Team Form and send this attachment to the Office for the Protection of Research Subjects with the initial application.
 NOTE: Independent investigators may do CITI training by registering at www.citiprogram.org and indicating University of Illinois at Urbana-Champaign affiliation for the purposes of your research, or forward their CITI training information if completed previously.